Harmon Montgomery Limited Litho, Survivor SOLD

 Description: This quietly powerful lithograph by Indiana/Florida artist Harmon Montgomery.
-This lithograph is an artist signed limited edition and a wonderful work.
+This lithograph is an artist signed, very limited edition of 100, and a wonderful work.
 The use of space borrows from Japanese Zen painting and emphasizes the power of the face, aptly titled Survivor.

 Montgomery began painting in earnest after he retired from his job in Evansville, IN, working primarily with watercolors.
 Much of his work was done after he moved to Florida, but his subject matter included mid west scenes as well as New Orleans jazz musicians that reflected his love of music, especially the saxophone from what I've been told.